Police News and Police Reports on the Police

 The footage has put fresh scrutiny on the harsh tactics used by US law enforcement as the Trump administration sets ambitious enforcement targets to detain thousands of immigrants every day.

 “The federal government has imposed quotas for the arrest of immigrants,” said Jack Scarola, an attorney who is advocating on behalf of Laynez-Ambrosio and working with the non-profit Guatemalan-Maya Center, which provided the footage to the Guardian.
-“Any time law enforcement is compelled to work towards a quota, it poses a significant risk to other rights.”
+“Any time law enforcement is compelled to work towards a quota, it poses a significant risk to the peoples rights.”

 The fourteenth Amendment of the Constitution